Did you know that some plastic baby equipment can be poisonous to some degree?

 Earlier this year, the Food and Drug Administration released a report raising concerns about the possible adverse effects of BPA (Bisphenol-A).
 BPA is a chemical compound found in plastics, used widely in products such as baby bottles and food containers.
 In addition to the FDA, many consumer safety groups warn of BPA in baby bottles.

-BPA is also used widely in the linings of formula cans, toys, water bottles, sippy cups and dental sealants.
-Experts believe the BPA chemical is most dangerous when it reaches into the baby bottle, and gets into the food or liquid consumed by babies.
+BPA is also used widely in the linings of formula cans, toys, water bottles, and dental sealants.
+Experts believe the BPA chemical is most dangerous when it reaches into the baby bottle, and gets into the food or liquid consumed by babies, and this is why BPA is now prohibited in at least the US in baby bottles.

 While not a lot of research can tell us the effects of BPA on humans, studies on animals suggest it may be dangerous to brain development, the reproductive system, and the immune system.
 Experts from the Environmental Protection Agency (EPA) strongly believe BPA levels currently found in humans are higher than the levels found to cause problems in the studies on animals.

-What you can do to protect your baby?
+What you can do to protect your baby from BPA?

 Experts suggest some of the following steps can be taken to reduce your baby’s exposure to BPA:

-- Breastfeed your baby in order to avoid BPA in bottles and formula can liners.
+- Breastfeed your baby in order to avoid BPA in bottles and formula can liners – especially if you live somewhere where BPA is allowed in baby bottles.

-- If you bottle-feed, use glass bottles or BPA-free bottles (Born Free is one brand known for using BPA-free products.
-Find other BPA free brands and products here at Amazon.
+- If you bottle-feed, use glass bottles or BPA-free bottles.
+Find BPA free brands and products here at Amazon.

 - If you formula feed, use a powdered brand.

-- When your plastic baby bottles and sippy cups turn cloudy, scratched or cracked, throw them away.
+- When your plastic baby bottles and sippy cups turn cloudy, scratched, or cracked, throw them away unless you are sure that they are BPA free.

 - No plastic cups, bottles, sippy cups or food containers in the dishwasher or microwave!